hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/readme.md

 $ kubectl get all --namespace ingress-nginx
 ```
 * Get the Chart Values file (Optional)
-<br/>In case you would like to change some values from the origina chart before or after deploying it, you can save the value file.
+<br/>In case you would like to change some values from the original chart values before or after deploying it, you can save the value file.
 ```
 $ helm show values ingress-nginx --repo https://kubernetes.github.io/ingress-nginx > ingress-values.yaml
 ```